Insecurity of a relativistic quantum commitment scheme: The cheating strategy

-Here we show that a dishonest A can always alter her commitment in the revealing phase by applying local operations on the qubits she kept, while passing the security checks of B and C with probability $100\%$.
+Though the above scheme was claimed to be unconditionally secure in Ref. \cite{qbc100}, here we show that a dishonest Alice can always alter her commitment in the revealing phase by applying local operations on the qubits she kept, while passing the security checks of Bob and agent C with probability $100\%$.